 Streaming and Assessment

-Students sit CAT examinations (aptitude tests) prior to entry to Cobham Free School, as part of the induction process The results are analysed and pupils are allocated to either an accelerated, or a mixed ability stream, ‘A, C, F or S’ based on the outcomes.
-Streaming allows us to ensure pupils are taught at an appropriate level for their abilities and helps ensure that our cohorts are given all they need to achieve to their potential.
-The streams are flexible, and once allocated, it is possible for pupils to move between teaching groups if considered appropriate by the school.
+Students sit Cognitive Ability Tests (CATs) prior to entry to Cobham Free School, as part of the induction process.
+The results are analysed and pupils are allocated to either an accelerated, ‘A’, or a mixed, ‘C’, ‘F’ or ‘S’, stream, based on the outcomes.
+All streams cover the same content but the ‘A’ stream will be taught in greater depth.
+There are no limits to what a student can achieve at GCSE whichever stream the student is allocated to in Key Stage 3.
+Having two streams ensures that our cohorts are given all the support they need to achieve their potential.
+The streams are flexible, and once allocated, it is possible for pupils to move between streams if considered appropriate by the school.

-Teachers across the school use both summative and formative assessment techniques (see all-through assessment section and link below for further details).
+Teachers across the school use both summative and formative assessment techniques (see the ‘all through assessment and feedback intent statement >’ and the ‘senior assessment and feedback policy >’ for further details).
 Examples of summative assessment in the senior department are:

 Cognitive Ability Tests completed by new students prior to entry to Cobham Free School Senior Department.
 These tests produce KS2 retrospective indicators, subject specific end of Key Stage 3 (KS3) targets and GCSE predictors.

 Subject specific baseline assessments in most KS3 subjects.
-These are used together with the CATS data and KS2 SATs scores to set end of KS3/GCSE targets and a ‘flight path’ to monitor academic progression.
+These are used together with the CATS data and KS2 SATs scores to set end of KS3/GCSE targets and to monitor academic progression.